 Elder Law Issues that Affect You

-Included in the realm of estate planning is the elder law, which primarily focuses on the need of individuals and their families as they age.
+Included in the realm of estate planning is elder law, which primarily focuses on the needs of individuals and their families as they age.
 With age comes issues of senior housing, long-term care, nursing homes, Medicare, Medicaid, and guardianships.

 The population is aging.
 And whether for ourselves or our parents, more and more of us are faced with elder law issues.
-By planning carefully, assets may be preserved for a spouse or children.
+With planning carefully, the needs of the elderly person may be met and assets may be preserved for a spouse or children.

 Long Term Care

 A pressing concern is often long-term nursing home care.
 This is not typically covered by traditional health insurance.
-In Las Vegas, nursing homes can cost from $40,000 to $150,000 a year, depending upon your needs.
-Most people pay for these costs until the family’s assets are depleted, and then look to Medicaid for help.
+In Las Vegas, nursing homes can cost from $50,000 to $160,000 a year, depending upon your needs.
+Many people pay for these costs until the family’s assets are depleted, and then look to Medicaid for help.

 Medicare and Medicaid are not the same.
 Medicare is an entitlement program.
 After turning 65, most people enroll for this federal health insurance program.
 You don’t have to meet certain financial requirements to qualify.
 There are two parts to the Medicare programs: Part A and Part B.